 The Accident that Changed the Life of Kerry Von Erich

 While attempting to pass a truck on a two-lane road, Von Erich crashed into the back of a police car.
 The resulting wreck crushed his right foot and dislocated his hip.
-Matters were made worse sometime later when Von Erich attempted to walk on his already damaged foot, well before it had healed.
+Matters were made worse sometime later when Von Erich attempted to walk on his already damaged foot, well before it healed.
 As a result, his foot was amputated.

 During the recovery process, Von Erich’s wife, Catherine, gave birth to their second daughter, Lacey, on July 17.
 Lacey would go on to have her own notable wrestling career before starting an advertising agency in southern California.